 Depth of Field & Stereoptic Comparisons Between the 8 x 32 and 6.5 x 32 Models

 Comparing the two instruments on an open landscape in bright sunlight, I judged the image plasticity(3D effect) to be noticeably more pronounced in the 8x model.
 This was in keeping with my previous study on stereopsis which can be seen in this link.
 Indeed, the only two factors which influence image plasticity are the IPD, the separation between the objectives and the magnification, increasing linearly as these variables increase.

 The opposite was true when I made some depth of field measurements, that is, when focused at infinity, how close could I keep an object focused sharply in the foreground.
 Borrowing my son’s laser rangefinder, and being careful to only image objects in the centre of the field to avoid the spurious effects of field curvature creeping in at the bottom of the field(which gives the impression of tightening up the focus at closer ranges), I measured the close focus at infinity of the 6.5x glass to be 33.9 yards, while that of the 8x glass gave a result of 44 yards.

 So depth of field increases as magnification decreases.
 The question remains though, how does magnification scale with this phenomenon?
-Does it vary inversely as the square root of magnification or the square of magnification, or is it just inverse to the magnification or some such?
-Do any other factors determine the outcome?
+To what power?
+And do any other factors determine the outcome?

 It would be nice to know.